hydra/pnpconvert/README.md

 This is also particularly useful when you have one or more large component footprints in the corner of your PCB and/or cannot visually select the center of the pattern that the CharmHigh software selects.

-* Disable components by refdes
+### Disable components by refdes

 `pnpconvert ... -dr C36,R28`

-* Replace components by refdes
+### Replace components by refdes

 `pnpconvert ... -rr "C54,CAP_1206,47uF 10V 1206 X5R 20%" "R25,RES_0402,44k2 0402 1%"`

 In the example above, `-rr` has two arguments the order of the values in quotes is RefDes, Name, Value

-* Feeder Tester
+### Feeder Tester

 `pnpconvert -ft -cfg machine1.config -o feedertest`

 Generates a DPV with all the feeders populated but no placements, this is useful when verifying the contents of all the feeders on the machine.
 No placement input file is required.
 The names of the feeders are also used to lookup components.

+## Visual Calibration Factor

+New firmware from CHMT requires vision width/length in 'pixels' instead of mm, this means the visual calibration factor stored in the machine must be given to PNPConvert so that it can calculate the 'pixel' values from the component width/length values.

+You can find this value in the machine's `System inner params` hidden menu (`System Set` -> code: `20090318`) in this Vision Calibration menu.
+It's called `factor`.
+A value of `0.042383` is used by default if this is not specified, however this value is different per machine and based on the cameras used and how they are focussed and positioned within the machine.

 ## DPV Generation process